 Joan was the first President of the Club, stepping down after 11 years in 2009; she then held the position of Immediate Past President for three years until standing down completey from the committee.
-She was recently re-elected to the commitee.
+She was re-elected to the commitee for one year in 2015.
 Brendon has been the Secretary of the Club since its inception - until 2016.

 At the AGM of the Club in May 2016, both Brendon and Joan retired from the committe; and their dedication and hard work for the Club over many years was acknowledged with sincere appreciation.
 They are Life Members of the Club and will continue to take part in the various activities and gatherings of the local groups and national gatherings.

 Aims of the Club - Included in the Constitution are the Club's three main aims: